NEWS

 Three major caravan routes passed through Damascus: the route to the southwest led to Canaan and Egypt, the eastern road led to Babylonia and to the south to Edom, the Red Sea, Mecca. and Arabia.
 The city became the centre of the damask (a patterned cloth) trade.

-The commercial and agricultural prosperity of the city marked it out for frequent conflict with Israel, and a target for other invaders too, namely Egypt, Assyria, Persia, Greece and Rome.
+The commercial and agricultural prosperity of the city marked it out for frequent conflict with Israel, and made it a target for other invaders too, namely Egypt, Assyria, Persia, Greece and Rome.
 In 64 B.C. the Romans invaded Syria, making it a province with Damascus as the seat of government.

 In New Testament scriptures, Damascus became greatly associated with the conversion of Saul ( later called Paul).
 As Paul wrote later, the city was part of the kingdom held by an Arabian prince, Aretas, under the Romans.
 2 Corinthians 11: 32,33.